openstack/api-site/openstack-firstapp/doc/source/section2.rst

 .. graphviz:: images/architecture.dot

 Message queues are used to facilitate communication between the Fractal application services.
-The Fractal application uses a so-called `work queue
+The Fractal application uses a `work queue
 <https://www.rabbitmq.com/tutorials/tutorial-two-python.html>`_ (or
 task queue) to distribute tasks to the worker services.